DFE/MONK/doc/source/devel.rst

     to see old conversations.

  #. **The Bug Tracker**: If you have encountered a specific problem you want
-    to work on, you can create an Issue `here`_.
+    to work on, you can create an issue `here`_.
 It is also possible to work via GitHub pull requests.

  #. **The Stammtisch Meeting**: If you happen to be in Berlin on any Tuesday